ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/backup/faq.markdown

 ---

 * Q: **Are there any locations in which I better not store backup files?**
-* A: It is recommended not to store your backups in your database's location, to avoid an even remotely-possible scenario of a database storage distress.
+* A: It is recommended not to store your backups on the same drive as your database's data files, to avoid self inflicted scenario of a database storage distress because of backups piling on.

 {PANEL/}

 ## Related Articles